Eight years ago, I wrote this, and it’s still true today. I’ve updated this post to revise towards clarity.

 We can’t just empty the earth of words that might hurt.
 There’s unfortunately no end to the ways humanity can be cruel.
 What we can do is empty ourselves of US.

-We must fill little hearts up with the the Love of Christ.
+We can fill little hearts up with the the Love of Christ.
 Fill them up with grace.
-Surround them with loving examples.
-In the way they hear us talk to and about others.
-Because let’s face it… where are children learning these bullying ways?
-Likely from the adults they model.
+Surround them with loving examples of how to talk to and about others.

 Out of the abundance of the heart, the mouth speaketh.
 Matthew 12:34